A timeline of the Dakota Access oil pipeline | Taiwan News

 BISMARCK, N.D.
-(AP) — Notable events in the dispute over the four-state, $3.8 billion Dakota Access oil pipeline.
+(AP) — Notable events in the dispute over the Dakota Access oil pipeline.

 March 2016 — Iowa regulators approve the pipeline, making it the fourth and final state to grant permission.